WSU’s Seven Learning Goals of Undergraduate Education

 University Common Requirements (UCORE)

-WSU’s general education, known as University Common Requirements (UCORE), is the centerpiece of the undergraduate curriculum supporting the Seven Learning Goals of the Baccalaureate.
+WSU’s general education, known as University Common Requirements (UCORE), is the centerpiece of the undergraduate curriculum supporting the Seven Learning Goals of Undergraduate Education.
 While the greater part of students’ courses of study is devoted to their major fields, the UCORE curriculum provides balance between the specialized focus of the major and the broader traditional objectives of higher education.
 UCORE offers a wide variety of elective choices and provides many individual pathways through the curriculum, including introductory, advanced, and integrative forms of learning.

 UCORE is bookended by a required first-year course [ROOT] and a senior capstone experience [CAPS].
 Foundational courses and inquiry-based learning in the disciplines are complemented by a diversity requirement that embraces both American and global issues.
 The structure includes coursework in contemporary issues, social sciences, humanities, creative or professional arts, quantitative reasoning, natural sciences, and diversity, as well as communication, computation, and human relations, to support achievement of WSU’s Seven Learning Goals.
 For more information, see UCORE course requirements.